foretspaisibles/bsdowl/doc/BMake.md

 If the command completes succesfully, the `bmake` program is then installed under the given prefix *PREFIX* and the standard macros shipped with the program are in `${PREFIX}/share/mk`.
-If appropriate, use the same installation prefix for BSD Make Pallas Scripts.
+If appropriate, use the same installation prefix for BSD Owl Scripts.

 ## Portability